On the strength of dependent products in the type theory of Martin-L\"of: Function extensionality

-as required. \end{proof} Thus relative to the theory with identity types plus the $\textsf{app}$-formulation of dependent products, the function extensionality principle is equipotent\footnote{Again, at the level of provability rather than than proofs.} with the conjunction of the propositional $\eta$-\ and propositional $\xi$-rules; and relative to the theory with identity types plus the $\textsf{funsplit}$ formulation of dependent products, function extensionality is equipotent with the propositional $\xi$-rule.
+as required. \end{proof} Thus relative to the theory with identity types plus the $\textsf{app}$-formulation of dependent products, the function extensionality principle is equivalent\footnote{Again, in a propositional, rather than definitional, sense.} with the conjunction of the propositional $\eta$-\ and propositional $\xi$-rules; and relative to the theory with identity types plus the $\textsf{funsplit}$ formulation of dependent products, function extensionality is equivalent with the propositional $\xi$-rule.

-\pgph We now wish to describe the inadequacies of function extensionality.
+\pgph We now wish to describe the inadequacies of function extensionality in the absence of uniqueness of identity proofs.
 These arise from its failure to continue a characteristic trend in intensional type theory, namely that nearly every statement that one may think should hold about the identity types, does hold.
 For instance, in the proof of Proposition~\ref{referens}, we saw that the identity types $\Id_A$ come equipped with operations which we called \emph{composition} and \emph{inverse}.
 We would hope for this composition to be associative and unital, and for the inverse operation to really provide compositional inverses; and a straightforward application of $\Id$-elimination shows this to be the case, at least when we interpret associativity, unitality and invertibility in an ``up-to-propositional-equality'' sense.
 Similarly, each judgement $x : A \t f(x) : B(x)$ induces a judgement $x, y : A\c p : \Id_A(x, y) \t \tilde f(p) : \Id_{B(x)}(fx, fy)$ which we would expect to be suitably ``functorial'' in $p$: and again, an application of $\Id$-elimination confirms this, providing us with canonical propositional equalities between $\tilde f(q \circ p)$ and $\tilde f(q) \circ \tilde f(p)$.
 However, when it comes to function extensionality, there are a number of statements which intuitively should be true but which seem to be impossible to prove.
 Here are two typical examples.

 \begin{Exs} \begin{enumerate} \item Using $\Id$-elimination we can derive a rule